utopia-foss/dantro/doc/plotting/creators/ext.rst

 In the plot function, one can specify which tags are required by the plot function; the framework will then make sure that these results are computed.
 In this case, two tags called ``x`` and ``y`` are required which are then fed directly to the plot function.

-Importantly, such a plot function can be **averse to any creator**, because it is compatible not only with the :py:class:`~dantro.plot_creators.pcr_ext.ExternalPlotCreator` but also with all its specializations.
+Importantly, such a plot function can be **averse to any creator**, because it is compatible not only with the :py:class:`~dantro.plot.creators.ext.ExternalPlotCreator` but also with all its specializations.
 This makes it very flexible in its usage, serving solely as the bridge between data and visualization.

 .. code-block:: python

-    from dantro.plot_creators import is_plot_func, PlotHelper
+    from dantro.plot.creators import is_plot_func, PlotHelper

     @is_plot_func(use_dag=True, required_dag_tags=('x', 'y'))
     def my_plot(*, data: dict, hlpr: PlotHelper, **plot_kwargs):